thegricean/mem_tutorial/README.md

 Sat 1 - 2 | Common issues in MEMs & solutions | Room 108 | [code](code_sheets/5_collinearity_modelcomparison.R)
 Sat 2 - 3 | Visualizing your data: mastering ggplot | Room 108 | [slides](slides/6_visualization_ggplot.pdf) / [code](code_sheets/6_ggplot.R)

 # Resources

 ## Books

-- The Bible of mixed effects models: Gelman, A., & Hill, J. (2006).
+- The Bible of mixed effects models: Gelman, A., & Hill, J. (2007).
 Data analysis using regression and multilevel/hierarchical models.
 Cambridge University Press.

 - Baayen, R. H. (2008).
 [Analyzing linguistic data: A practical introduction to statistics using R](http://www.sfs.uni-tuebingen.de/~hbaayen/publications/baayenCUPstats.pdf).
 Cambridge University Press.

 ## Blogs / slides / lecture notes / videos / email lists

-- Florian Jaeger's excellent collection of [resources for regression methods](https://wiki.bcs.rochester.edu/HlpLab/StatsCourses) (code sheets, slides, pointers to further resources)  on his HLPLab wiki
+- Florian Jaeger's excellent collection of [resources for regression methods](https://wiki.bcs.rochester.edu/HlpLab/StatsCourses) (code sheets, slides, pointers to further resources)  on his HLPLab wiki.
+This includes Maureen Gillespie's tutorial on [how to code your predictors](https://wiki.bcs.rochester.edu/HlpLab/StatsCourses?action=AttachFile&do=view&target=gillespie-tutorial.pdf) to test different kinds of hypothesis.

 - Shravan Vasishth's excellent [statistics lecture notes](https://github.com/vasishth/Statistics-lecture-notes-Potsdam/blob/master/IntroductoryStatistics/StatisticsNotesVasishth.pdf) on his statistics [github site](https://github.com/vasishth/Statistics-lecture-notes-Potsdam)

-- Andrew Ng's excellent Coursera course on Machine Learning for great video explanations of linear and logistic regression
+- Andrew Ng's excellent Coursera course on Machine Learning for great video explanations of linear and logistic regression.
+You can also just watch the youtube videos directly, e.g. [this one](https://www.youtube.com/watch?v=n1qyTXRdWQg) which explains the very basics of linear regression.

+- In class we didn't get to ordinal or multinomial regression.
+[Here](https://cran.r-project.org/web/packages/ordinal/vignettes/clmm2_tutorial.pdf) is Rune Haubo Christensen's on ordinal regression (for ordinal data like Likert Scale ratings).
+[Here](http://www.ats.ucla.edu/stat/r/dae/mlogit.htm) is a tutorial on multinomial regression (for unordered categorical data with more than 2 levels, like the choice between referring to a referent by a name, a pronoun, or a definite description).

 - Subscribe to the [ling-R-lang](https://mailman.ucsd.edu/mailman/listinfo/ling-r-lang-l) list